-Additionally, you can restart the router and wee whether it will change something.
+Additionally, you can restart the router and see if that fixes the problem.

 Hard-Reset Your Xfinity Router

 The factory reset is usually the last solution we recommend.
-This is because the router is being restored to the factory settings when you do this and it means that you will have to set up the router from the beginning.
+This is because the router is being restored to the factory settings when reset it.
+This means that you have to set up the router from the beginning.

-Most people are uncomfortable with this so you can either do the hared reset or contact the Xfinity support to help you troubleshoot the problem.
+Most people are uncomfortable with this whole process, so you can either do the hard reset or contact Xfinity support to help you troubleshoot the problem.

 You can properly reset the Xfinity router via the admin dashboard and the reset button on the router itself.

-This will reset the router to factory settings and you will be able to login to the dashboard again using the default username and password.
+This will reset the router to factory settings and you will have to log in to the dashboard again using the default username and password.
 However, you will have to set up the router from scratch now.

-Another way to factory-reset the router is by using the hidden Reset button at the back of the router.
-Just take a paper clip or a pen and press and hold the Reset button for half a minute.
+Another way to factory reset the router is by using the hidden Reset button at the back of the router.
+Just take a paper clip or a pen and press and hold the Reset button for 30sec.